Residential Treatment for High-Functioning Depression

 Just going through the motions is no way to live, but the good news for those struggling with PDD is that it can be effectively treated to reduce symptoms, boost mood, and improve daily functioning.
 The first step to getting good treatment is to get an accurate and professional diagnosis.
 A psychiatrist or other mental health professional uses criteria laid out in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose this condition:

 - A depressed mood that lasts most of the day, most days, for two years or more

 - At least two symptoms when in a depressed mood: changes in eating, changes in sleep, low self-esteem, lack of energy, difficulty concentrating, and hopelessness

 - No relief from the depressed mood for longer than two months during a two-year period

 - A degree of distress or impairment caused by the depressed mood

-The above criteria are used to diagnose PDD, but only if these symptoms cannot be caused by another mental illness, a medical condition, or substance abuse.
+The above criteria are used to diagnose PDD, but only if these symptoms cannot be caused by another mental illness or medical condition.

-Treatment can also minimize or prevent some of the potential complications that PDD can cause in a person’s life:
+Treatment can also minimize or prevent some of the potential complications that high-functioning depression can cause in a person’s life: